Kawa-no-Kami

 Kawa-no-Kami (河の神 or 川之神), also known as Kahaku (河伯) is a river deity in Japanese mythology.
 He is king of the river gods.

 The line with this, kami is not mentioned in classical text.
-The Man'yōshū does however include poems indicating that Kawa-no-Kami serves the emperor.
-Kawa-no-Kami is mentioned in the Nihon Shoki.
-Kappa are a representation of him.
+The Man'yōshū does however, include poems indicating that Kawa-no-Kami serves the emperor.
+Kawa-no-Kami is also mentioned in the Nihon Shoki.
+In other iterations, Kappas are a representation of him.

 Etymology

 The god goes by the name "Kawa-no-Kami".
 It is also known as "Kahaku", a name that is believed to be inspired by the Chinese god of the Yellow River, Hebo.
 Both names are considered generic terms for a god of rivers or streams.
 The same is applicable to Korea's Habaek (see Habaek's etymology).

 Worship

 Many sources show that people offered human sacrifice to Kawa-no-Kami.
 In earlier times, when rivers were in flood, people would offer human sacrifice to please Kawa-no-Kami.
 With the introduction of Buddhism this practice ended.
 This led people to use dolls made of flowers or straw as offerings to Kawa-no-Kami instead.
 This is still practiced today in some parts of Japan.